wp-plugins/total-security/readme.txt

 = Usage =

-For Vulnerability : Once you click the `One Click Scan` button all tests will be run,
+For Vulnerability Scan : Once you click the `Execute` button all tests will be run.

-For WP Core: Once you click the `One Click Scanner` button all tests will be run,
+For Core Scanner: Once you click the `Execute` button all tests will be run.

-depending on various parameters of your site this can take from ten seconds to 2-3 minutes.
+Depending on various parameters of your site this can take from ten seconds to 2-3 minutes.
 Please don't reload the page until testing is done.

 Each test comes with a detailed explanation which you should use to determine whether it affects your site or not.
 Most test have simple to follow instructions on how to strengthen your site's security.

 Color-coded results separate files into categories:
 * Items in green are fully secured.
 Good job!
 * Items in orange are partially secured.
 Turn on more options to fully secure these areas
 * Items in red are not secured.
 You should secure these items immediately